KarloParagas/ButtonCalculator/README.md

 # Button Calculator
-A button calculator that performs simple calculations.
+A calculator that performs simple calculations.